vacp2p/rfc-index/vac/raw/decentralized-messaging-ethereum.md

 ```

 #### process-add-ack
-This function is invoked by both the sender and each recipient of an *add-ack* message,
+This function is invoked by both the sender and each recipient of an `add-ack` message,
 including the new group member.
 Upon lines 1–2, the acknowledgment is added to `gamma.history`,
 mirroring the process in `process-ack`.
 If the current user is the new group member,
-the *add-ack* message includes the direct message constructed in `process-add`;
+the `add-ack` message includes the direct message constructed in `process-add`;
-this direct message contains the encrypted ratchet state of the sender of the *add-ack*,
+this direct message contains the encrypted ratchet state of the sender of the `add-ack`,
 then it is decrypted on lines 3–5.

-Upon line 6, a check is performed to check if the local user was already a group member at the time the *add-ack* was sent.
+Upon line 6, a check is performed to check if the local user was already a group member at the time the `add-ack` was sent.
-If affirmative, a new update secret `I` for the sender of the *add-ack* is computed on line 7 by invoking `update-ratchet` with the constant string *add*.
+If affirmative, a new update secret `I` for the sender of the `add-ack` is computed on line 7 by invoking `update-ratchet` with the constant string `add`.

 In the scenario involving the new member,
 the ratchet state was recently initialized on line 5.
-T
 This ratchet update facilitates all group members, including the new addition,
 to derive each member’s update by obtaining any update secret from before their inclusion.